“I went to a doctor and got some antibiotics, but she said that it would take a few days for them to kick in.”

 You're feeling sick with a sinus infection.
 You went to a doctor and got some medicine, but you don't feel better yet.
 You were supposed to meet a friend for dinner tomorrow evening, but you don't think you're going to feel better by then.
-So now you're writing an e-mail to cancel the dinner.
-You explain why:
+This is how you explain the situation in your e-mail to cancel the dinner.

 I went to a doctor and got some antibiotics, but she said that it would take a few days for them to kick in.

 When you have small health problems like colds, flus, and infections, you usually go to a doctor's office or a clinic.
-You can call this "going to a doctor".
+You can call this "going to a doctor" or "going to the doctor".

 This is different from "going to a hospital".
 A hospital is somewhere that you go when you have major health issues that require you to stay several days.
 You'd go to a hospital if you're getting surgery, if you had a heart attack, or if you're giving birth.